 About this Event:

-For most of the 20th century free trade was the cornerstone of a successful economic policy.
+Free trade has long been cornerstone of successful economic policy.
 But while organizations and treaties like NAFTA and the EU have created wealth and prosperity at the national and corporate level, many feel they ignore the needs of common citizens.
-With Brexit, the rhetoric of President Trump, and the collapse of the TPP, it now seems that popular support for free trade has swung in the other direction.
-Is this a permanent shift, or a brief fad that will be corrected by economic necessity?
+After Brexit, the rhetoric of President Trump, and the collapse of the TPP, it seems that popular support for free trade has swung in the other direction.
+With trade wars looming in China and Europe, what will be its outcome for America: a viable economic strategy or a fad that will self-correct only after grievous loss?

 Join us Tuesday, June 26, for a luncheon as Rufus H. Yerxa discusses the future of global trade.